The drive to ghettoize Israel merges with the campaign to re-ghettoize the Jews.

 This month Israel’s Labor Party suspended its generations-old membership in the Socialist International after the worldwide movement adopted a pro-BDS resolution.
 Knesset member Hilik Bar, Labor’s international secretary, slammed the resolution as “biased, blind to facts or reality, and partially anti-Semitic.”
 He knows it’s not just raining.

-Eric Rozenman is communications consultant for the Jewish Policy Center in Washington, D.C.
-Any opinions expressed above are his own.
+Eric Rozenman is communications consultant for the Jewish Policy Center and author of “Jews Make the Best Demons: ‘Palestine’ and the Jewish Question.”
+The opinions expressed above are solely his own.